JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

   The parameter should be added to each subsequent build.

-Disabling incremental compilation invalidates incremental caches.
+When you disable incremental compilation, incremental caches become invalid after the build.
 The first build is never incremental.

 > Sometimes problems with incremental compilation become visible several rounds after the failure occurs.
 Use [build reports](#build-reports)
 > to track the history of changes and compilations.
 This can help you to provide reproducible bug reports.